cornerstonejs/cornerstoneTools/docs/latest/tool-mixins/segmentation-mixins.md

 // ...
 ```

-Here the `operationData` contains information about the deliniation.
+Here the `operationData` contains information about the delineation.
 The `segmentationMixinType` property just defines a key that tells the strategy what sort of `operationData` it is recieving, so that it knows what to process, or can throw if it can't process operations from that mixin.
 E.g.:

 ```js
 //src/util/segmentation/operations/fillInsideCircle.js